 Other new measures to be adopted before the end of the year are, notably, the "first employee" initiative (to encourage self employed workers to hire their first employee) and a new Regulation to foster part-time working.
 As far as equal opportunities is concerned, the "zero cost" initiative (partial exemptions of the social security contributions for workers replacing women on parental leave) has been adopted in September 1998.
+Also the list of occupations in which women are under-represented has been enlarged.
+Recruitment of women in these sectors will benefit from partial exemptions of social security contributions.

-For the monitoring and evaluation of the NAP, an inter-ministerial working group has been created.
+For the monitoring and evaluation of the NAP, an interministerial working group has been created.
 The NAP's total budget amounts to some 5.718 Mio ECU for 1998 which is about 1.2% of GDP.
 In addition there is a credit line for SME's at the "Instituto de Crédito Oficial" for a total amount of 1796 Mio ECU.
 There are no further estimations for the following years.
 Most of the measures and initiatives announced are explicitly supported with financial resources.
 Financial resources concentrates on employability (81% of total budget) although some of this resources (for example those allocated to continuous training) might also be considered as supporting entrepreneurship and employability.
 About 1/3 of the total budget relates to measures for prevention and activation.
 It is worthwhile mentioning that this latter budget has been reinforced with 210 mio ECU (+13%) to achieve the 3 European targets in 1998.